loopandlearn/news/docs/edition/2025-04-27.md

 certificate renewal: `Loop 3.6`, `Trio`,
 `LoopFollow`, and `LoopCaregiver`

-## Speaker Series: The PBM PRoblem - Insurance Roadblocks to Care
+## Speaker Series: The PBM Problem - Insurance Roadblocks to Care

 Thank you to [George Huntley](https://www.diabetesleadership.org/who-we-are#leadership){:target="_blank"} of the [Diabetes Leadership Council](https://www.diabetesleadership.org/) and the
 [Diabetes Patient Advocacy Coalition](https://www.diabetespac.org/){:target="_blank"} for an excellent and informative